-Figure 3.
-Images of wildlife from camera traps in Tasmania (the 10-species Case Study).
-Shown, left-to-right, are top: Tasmanian Devil (native predator), Feral Cat (introduced predator), Tasmanian Pademelon, Bennetts Wallaby and Bare-Nosed Wombat (native herbivores); bottom: Fallow Deer (introduced herbivore), Southern Brown Bandicoot and Brushtail Possum (native omnivores), Grey Currawong and Brush Bronzewing (native birds).
-Red bounding boxes are imprinted on the image after running the ‘MegaDetector’ wildlife detector.
-See main text for scientific names.

 (vi) Vignettes

 On the MEWC GitHub site, we have included vignettes that guide users on how to implement a basic MEWC training and inference workflow, using the case-study data as the example.
 Other more detailed examples demonstrate how to: (a) use a labelled collection of snipped images (sorted into species folders) to train and deploy a customised image-classifier model, and (b) set up a VM and infrastructure in the ARDC Nectar Cloud.
 The training procedure on a cloud server are nearly identical to training on a local GPU machine set up as a VM with Linux (natively or with WSL).